nutonomy/nuscenes-devkit/installation.md

 https://conda.io/en/latest/miniconda.html

 ##### Setup a CONDA environment
+We create a new vitrual environment named `nuscenes`.
 ```
 conda create --name nuscenes python=3.7
 ```
-Here, we create a new vitrual environment named `nuscenes`.

 ##### Activating the virtual environment
 If you are inside the virtual environment, your shell prompt should look like: `(nuscenes) user@computer:~$`